twrackers/TouchControls-library/README.md

 Returns the current pressed state of the Touch Trigger, LOW on the I/O pin returns **true** when read (control pressed).
 ### bool isTriggered()
 Returns **true** when the Touch Trigger has been pressed since the last time this method was called.
 In other words, this method latches a touch to the control until this method is called.
 Calling this method clears the triggered state.

-#### Instructions to install my Arduino libraries and sketches on Windows systems can be found at [gist.github.com/twrackers](https://gist.github.com/twrackers).